 You can work with your doctor to cut those risks.
 Start by asking about "nerve-sparing" surgery and more precise radiation therapy.
-You can ask about the success he’s had in protecting other men from these side effects.
+You can ask about the success they've had in protecting other men from these side effects.

 If you do end up having problems after treatment, you’re not out of luck.
 Keep in mind that for many men, the problems go away on their own once the body has time to heal.
 Medications, devices, penile implants, and couples counseling also can make your sex life satisfying again.
 But most of all, be patient with yourself.

 Better Bladder Control

 Prostate cancer and its treatment can give men trouble with their bladders.
 You might feel the urge to go to the bathroom all the time, not be able to go when you want to, have a weak stream, or leak in between trips to the toilet.

 These side effects may go away soon after treatment, or they might linger for a while.
 Either way, you can take control of the problem.